-Under normal operating conditions, the Architect 900 Series can draw up to 1280 watts of AC power.
+Under normal operating conditions, the Architect 900 Series can draw up to 1600 watts of AC power.
 Don't plug it into a switched outlet on your system unless you are certain that it can handle the power rating.
 Also, please don't cut off the ground pin on the power connector.
 It is an important safety feature.
 If you need to plug it into a two prong outlet, use a ground adapter (and connect the ground on it).
+If you have a ground noise problem, try the ground lift switch on the rear panel.